-16.0 CONCLUSION
+15.0 CONCLUSION

-- 16.1 The development is considered to be acceptable in principle.
+- 15.1 The development is considered to be acceptable in principle.
 The proposal would result in the redevelopment of a former employment site for a use falling outside of the B use classes (traditional employment uses).
 Whilst the site has been marketed for approximately 12 months, the price at which it was marketed appears to have included an element of 'hope' value, which is contrary to the PPG.
-As such, the weight to be given to the lack of demand recorded during this exercise for retaining the site in employment use in conducting the planning balance is reduced. - 16.2 Nevertheless, the constrained nature of the site in terms of redevelopment for employment use is recognised, particularly in relation to the close proximity of neighbouring residential properties and any uses involving HGV movements from a highway safety and amenity perspective.
-In addition, the Economic Development team's response to the application has highlighted the weakness provided by the site's severance from the major industrial area to the south by the railway line. - 16.3 The harm arising from the loss of the employment site must also be weighed against the benefit of providing a development which the NHS has indicated is required in order to replace an existing facility in the Borough and provide the required standard of accommodation for vulnerable people.
-Whilst not a traditional employment use, it is also the case that the proposal would include some element of employment and would not constitute open market residential development.
-On the basis of these factors, the harm arising from the loss of the employment site is considered to be worthy of less weight than the benefits arising from the proposals. - 16.4 The proposed development would not result in an adverse impact on the character of the surrounding area for the reasons detailed in section 11 of this report.
-Following amendments to the scheme, the separation distances to the dwellings to the east of the site is considered to preserve the residential amenity of those properties, with no other dwellings adversely affected by the scheme. - In relation to highway safety, there are no objections to the proposals from the Local Highway Authority.
-The level of parking provision is considered to be adequate for the proposed use and whilst the concerns of local residents regarding congestion are noted, the trip generation resulting from the extant industrial development would be significantly greater than the proposed use.
-This assessment is corroborated by the lack of objection from the Local Highway Authority. - 16.6 There are no objections from any of the statutory consultees, other than from Network Rail on behalf of the Rails Industry's Suicide Prevention Programme.
-For the reasons given in paragraph 15.7 of this report, it is considered that this objection could not be substantiated at appeal as a reason for refusing planning permission. - 16.7 Following the above assessment, the proposals are considered to comply with the national and local planning policies quoted previously in this report.
+As such, the weight to be given to the lack of demand recorded during this exercise for retaining the site in employment use in conducting the planning balance is reduced. - 15.2 Nevertheless, the constrained nature of the site in terms of redevelopment for employment use is recognised, particularly in relation to the close proximity of neighbouring residential properties and any uses involving HGV movements from a highway safety and amenity perspective.
+In addition, the Economic Development team's response to the application has highlighted the weakness provided by the site's severance from the major industrial area to the south by the railway line. - 15.3 The harm arising from the loss of the employment site must also be weighed against the benefit of providing a development which the NHS has indicated is required in order to replace an existing facility in the Borough and provide the required standard of accommodation for vulnerable people.
+Whilst not a traditional employment use, it is also the case that the proposal would include some element of employment and would not constitute open market residential development. - 15.4 The extant planning permission for the redevelopment of the site for a care facility (considered not to be traditional employment use) is also considered to be worthy of substantial weight.
+On the basis of these factors, the harm arising from the loss of the employment site is considered to be worthy of less weight than the benefits arising from the proposals. - 15.5 The proposed development would not result in an adverse impact on the character of the surrounding area for the reasons detailed in section 11 of this report.
+The separation distances to be retained to the neighbouring dwellings to the east and west of the site are considered sufficient to preserve the residential amenity of those properties, with no other dwellings adversely affected by the scheme. - 15.6 In relation to highway safety, there are no objections to the proposals from the Local Highway Authority.
+The level of parking provision is considered to be adequate for the proposed use.
+Whilst the concerns of local residents regarding congestion are noted, the trip generation resulting from the extant industrial development would be significantly greater than the

+- proposed use.
+This assessment is corroborated by the lack of objection from the Local Highway Authority. - 15.7 There are no objections from any of the statutory consultees, other than from Network Rail.
+For the reasons given in paragraph 15.9 of this report, it is considered that this objection could not be substantiated at appeal as a reason for refusing planning permission. - 15.8 Following the above assessment, the proposals are considered to comply with the national and local planning policies quoted previously in this report.